 How To Build an eCommerce PWA using React

 In 2012, Instacart (an on-demand grocery delivery service provider) created a single page web app with Backbone, jQuery, Underscore, and Haml.
 This tech stack worked exceptionally well for them, considering the speed and performance of the web app.

 However, they soon realized that the tech-stack was not feasible considering the ever-growing features and complexities in the application.
-In Backbone, things can get nasty when there are dozens of views interacting with each other and rendering at once.
+In Backbone, things can get nasty when dozens of views interact with each other and render at once.
 The speed of the app also suffered heavily as they were not able to debug the app in a proper way.
 So Instacart migrated to React owning to its fast speed and iteration speed.

 The team at OkCupid finds React as the best alternative for organizing files of large apps.
 It gives them a structure that can be even scaled with smaller teams irrespective of the project size.